There is a beauty about the game of golf that is hard to describe to anyone who hasn’t played the game. But let’s give this a shot.

 The ball sits still.
 It does not move until you move it.
 You cannot anticipate it or even reflexively react to it.
 You have to think, while at the same time trying to crowd out all negative or distractful thoughts.

 You get to choose your weapons of battle.
 Fourteen clubs are permitted in your bag.
 You choose the brand, model, weight, flexibility — and even which levels of loft.
 Some players carry 8 woods in their bag.
 Others carry one or two.
 You have to calibrate your tools to your talents.
 Again, you have to think.
 And experiment.
 And fail.
 And think.

 Weather.
 Not important in basketball or hockey.
 Tennis, not really.
-Football a bit more, but more so on the kicking game.
+Football a bit more, but mostly on the kicking game.

-In golf, every time you swing the club you’re checking the wind.
-And when it’s raining, a whole ‘nother game.
+In golf, every time you swing the club, you’re checking the wind.
+And when it’s raining, we’re talking about a whole ‘nother game.

 Speaking of all those other sports — you have TEAMMATES.
 They are there to help you, and you can share the blame when things go south.

 On a golf course, you are all alone.
 Your score is your score, end of story.
 When you’re in a tournament and you’ve dumped one in the water, the next shot is still on you.
 And the next.
 You are either good enough, or you’re not.